 1. Remind employees to review their W-4s regularly

-A little reminder never hurts anyone, especially if it means your employees’ W-4s will be more accurate.
+A little reminder never hurts anyone, especially if it means your employees’ W-4s will be accurate.
 Let employees know that they should review their W-4 annually or, at a minimum, anytime they have an event that could impact their tax liabilities, such as:

 - Marriage or divorce